What do your farts say about your health?

 4. Take a prebiotic and probiotic

-As we said earlier, a high quality probiotic, which includes a prebiotic, at least 40bn CFU (the number of active bacteria), and at least four clinically studied probiotic strains can rebalance your gut microbiome, relieve excessive farting, bloating, IBS, digestive discomfort, and fuel your energy, brain, skin health, immune health and much more.
+As we said earlier, a high quality probiotic, which includes a prebiotic, at least 40bn CFU (the number of active bacteria), and at least four clinically studied probiotic strains can rebalance your gut microbiome, decrease excessive farting, bloating, IBS, digestive discomfort, and fuel your energy, brain, skin health, immune health and much more.

 5. Take a digestive support supplement